ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 The manifest below define the image, number of replicas, environment variable to use, etc. But more importantly define the different steps during an upgrade:

 - Deploy 20% of the total replicas (set to 10)
-- Pause the deployment, until a user confirm and "promote" it
+- Pause the deployment, until a user manually "promote" it
 - Continue with 40%, wait for 10s.
 - Continue with 60%, wait for 10s
 - Continue with 80%, wait for 10s